-Prerequisite: B+ in American Literature [Eleventh grade English] and teacher recommendation
+Prerequisite: B+ in American Literature and teacher recommendation.
+It is strongly recommended to take Latin and Literature before taking this course.

 This is a college-level English class in advanced literature meant to prepare students for college literature courses and the AP Literature test.
 This class has an intense focus on the analysis of poetry as well as classical Greek, Shakespearean and modern literature.
 A strong emphasis is placed on close readings, writing analytical literary response papers, reflective writing, developing unique and original ideas, as well as establishing a personal voice in writing.
 The course has a heavy and demanding reading and writing load that should be carefully considered before selecting this class.
-Students enrolled in Honors English Literature must enroll in AP Literature Quarter 4, and must take the AP Exam in May.
-A student whose grade at the completion of the Honors portion is a C- or below may only continue in the AP course with the permission of the instructor.